donortega/bc-storefront/README.md

 ### Run application
     grunt dev
-Application will be available at http://localhost:9000
+Application will be available at http://localhost:9000.

+### Unit testing
+    grunt test
+This will run Jasmine tests using Google Chrome.

 ### Frameworks used